aws-solutions/media-services-application-mapper/USAGE.md

 * Settings
     * Connection Settings -- change the current connection or use a new connection to an MSAM endpoint
-    * Regions Displayed -- update the regions that are imported into the browser tool from the cloud inventory
     * Advanced Settings
     	* CloudWatch Alarm Update Interval -- query MSAM for alarm state changes at this internal
     	* CloudWatch Event Update Interval -- query MSAM for event changes at this internal